sentub13/tutorial/Javascript/code-01.md

 Here is a list of advanced-level questions for a Senior Frontend Developer.
 These questions cover a wide range of topics, including JavaScript, performance optimization, architecture, testing, tooling, and modern frontend frameworks like React, Angular, or Vue.js.
-The questions are designed to evaluate deep technical expertise, problem-solving skills, and a solid understanding of frontend development best practices.
+The questions are designed to evaluate deep technical expertise, problem-solving skills, and a solid understanding of frontend development best practices. test

 * * *